TomWhitwell/ThingsThatFlashAndBleep/README.md

 - Hardware: Eagle PCB files, lasercut outlines and a BOM for the Bleep-o-Matic
 - Documentation: Powerpoint slides and printed materials
 - Next steps: some online resources and books for anyone wanting to learn more
+- Before starting, check the Issue Log for any unresolved problems

 ####License
 All hardware and documentation in this project is Creative Commons licensed by Tom Whitwell: [CC-BY-NC-SA: Attribution / ShareAlike / NonCommercial](https://creativecommons.org/licenses/by-nc-sa/4.0/)